JackSzwergold/Preworn-Main/markdown/index.md

 ## Skills

-I’m a highly skilled software developer, Unix systems administrator and overall systems engineer with 20+ years of experience which includes a strong professional history in the art, publishing and non-profit world.
+Skilled full-stack developer, systems admin and engineer with years of experience which includes experience in the art, publishing and non-profit worlds.

 Excellent set of skills for DevOps as well as Level 2/3 support and related software development.
 Very comfortable working in the terminal console on Mac OS X, Ubuntu, Debian, RedHat, CentOS and Solaris environments.
 Can install/configure software packages from core repositories as well as compile binaries from source on most any platform.
 Adept at Unix/Linux shell scripting and other sundry programming languages, protocols and frameworks such as: